What is the TBILLEQ Function?

 The TBILLEQ function uses the following arguments:

-- Settlement (required argument) – It the settlement date of the T-bill.
+- Settlement (required argument) – This is the settlement date of the T-bill.
 It is the date after the issue date when the T-bill is traded to the buyer.

-- Maturity (required argument) – It is the date when the T-bill will expire.
+- Maturity (required argument) – The date when the T-bill will expire.
 It must be greater than and within one year of the settlement date.
-It is so, as the life of T-bills is less than one year.
+This is so, as the life of T-bills is less than one year.

-- Discount (required argument) – It is the T-bill discount rate.
+- Discount (required argument) – The T-bill discount rate.
 We can take from the risk-free investment rate if unavailable.